 - Handful of Cilantro

-- Add salt and turn the heat down to medium-low and continue cooking for about 20 more minutes, stirring occasionally, until the onions are soft and nicely browned.
+- Add a pinch of salt and turn the heat down to medium-low and continue cooking for about 20 more minutes, stirring occasionally, until the onions are soft and nicely browned.

 - While the onions are cooking, preheat the oven to its hottest setting – 550°F is preferred (or as hot as your oven will go) and place a pizza stone in the oven to preheat as well.

 - On a floured surface, flatten out the ball of dough.
 With a rolling pin, begin from the center and roll out in all directions until you have the desired thickness.
 Place the dough onto a piece of parchment paper.